nalapatt/JenkinsCI-CDDocker/README.md

 - wget https://downloads.apache.org/tomcat/tomcat-8/v8.5.66/bin/apache-tomcat-8.5.66.tar.gz
 - tar -xvzf apache-tomcat-8.5.66.tar.gz (the gz file)
 - mv apache-tomcat-8.5.66 tomcat
-- cd tomcat
-- cd conf
+- cd tomcat/conf
 - vi server.xml
 - change 8080 port to 8090
 - cd ../bin
 - ./startup.sh
-- ipaddress:8090
+- public ipaddress of node:8090
 - you should see the tomcat server
 - click manager app
 - you will see an error message